 More details can be found at: https://cantera.org/install/compiling-install.html

-CANTERA with the path of you Cantera installation (usually
+CANTERA_PREFIX is the path of your Cantera installation (usually

 To run Asali:

 2. API version

 The Asali version with Application Programming Interface is very helpful for those who need a reliable, simple and perfoming library for the estimation of thermodynamic and transport properties of ideal gas mixture.